hashgraph/guardian/docs/guardian/standard-registry/policies/library-of-policy-examples/data-input-via-forms-using-roles-to-partition-user-activities..md

 <figure><img src="../../../../.gitbook/assets/Template_2_screenshot_23.png" alt=""><figcaption></figcaption></figure>

-2.3 ‘**buttonBlock**’ is responsible only for the actions, in order to save the refreshed status of the documents.&#x20;
+2.3 ‘**buttonBlock**’ is responsible only for the actions, in order to save the refreshed status of the documents.

 Create 2 ‘**sendToGuardianBlock**’ blocks with the corresponding values for the ‘Status’.